oracle/tribuo/docs/FAQs.md

 The initial version of Tribuo was written in 2016, and the internal v1.0 was released in the fall of 2016.
-The first open source release was v4.0, released in July 2020.
+The first open source release was v4.0, released in August 2020.
 Tribuo was designed after the [Oracle Labs](https://labs.oracle.com) Machine Learning Research Group had written several text classification projects in Java and realised the need for a good single node ML framework on the JVM.